Heideberg (Grevesmühlen)

-The wooded rise is located in the outer region of the municipality of Grevesmühlen only about six kilometres south of the Baltic Sea coast and the bay of Wohlenberger Wiek.
+The wooded rise is located on the outskirts of the municipality of Grevesmühlen, about six kilometres south of the Baltic Sea coast and the Wohlenberger Wiek bay.
 It is just under 7 kilometres east of Grevesmühlen and rises immediately north of Barendorf.
 It is part of a ridge that runs from Grevesmühlen almost as far as Wismar.

-The hill has a view of the Baltic.
+The hill offers a view of the Baltic.
 In the vicinity of the hill there are also important gravesites from the Stone and Bronze Ages.